Prempeh I: Ashanti-British relations

 In December 1895, the British left Cape Coast with an expeditionary force.
 It arrived in Kumasi in January 1896 under the command of Robert Baden-Powell.
-The Asantehene directed the Ashanti to not resist the British advance, as he feared reprisals from Britain if the expedition turned violent.
+The Asantehene directed the Ashanti not to resist the British advance, as he feared reprisals from Britain if the expedition turned violent.
 Shortly thereafter, Governor William Maxwell arrived in Kumasi as well.

-Britain annexed the territories of the Ashanti and the Fanti, even though the British and Fante were allies during this time, they still did it.
+Britain annexed the territories of the Ashanti and the Fante people, despite the British and Fante being allies during this time.
 Asantehene Agyeman Prempeh was deposed and arrested, and he and other Ashanti leaders were sent into exile in the Seychelles.
 The Ashanti Empire was dissolved.
 The British formally declared the state of the Ashanti and the coastal regions to be the Gold Coast colony.
-A British Resident was permanently placed in the city of Kumasi, and soon after a British fort was built there.
+A British Resident was permanently placed in the city of Kumasi, and soon afterwards a British fort was built there.

+Asantehene Prempeh I was deported to the Seychelles from 1896 to 1924, a total of 28 years in exile.
+Upon his return he became Kumasehene, not Asantehene, since the British restricted the title.

 Eleven years later, Baden-Powell published "Scouting for Boys".
 Eventually Prempeh was released, and subsequently he became Chief Scout of the Gold Coast.

 The Telegraph Battalion of the Royal Engineers (predecessor of the Royal Corps of Signals) played a prominent part in the Ashanti Campaign; men of the Telegraph Battalion hacked a path for an overhead line from the Coast to Prahsu, covering 72 miles through the jungle.
 These troops then staggered out of the jungle, confronted King Prempeh and accepted the surrender of his army.
 King Prempeh's throne is now displayed in the Royal Signals Museum at Blandford.